RuBublik/Music-Downloader/README.md

 Installation:
 1. unzip ffmpeg.zip to the same folder with music_downloader.py
-2. make sure u have the following python modules installed: youtube_dl  - to install run: pip install youtube-dl ; ('as admin' privileges) sys         - built in os          - built in time        - built in threading   - built in
+2. make sure u have the following python modules installed:
 3.  have fun!

 -- remark: